lj-ditrapani/make_html/README.markdown

 TODO
 ----

-- Create SWE 430 acceptance tests
-- Replace SWE 430 code to use this instead
-- Update Sofi's sites to use this
+- Add test to capture that each folder config is copied fresh each time and not overwritten
 - Add "_disable attribute parsing_" configuration property
 - Add alternate input directory configuration property
 - Add alternate config.json folder path command line argument
-- Add test to capture that each folder config is copied fresh each time and not overwritten
 - Add more tests
 - Add tests for corner cases
 - Add descriptive exceptions to make it more user friendly & tests
-- Make it nestable; multiple nested templates
-    - Separate function that writes the final output from function that does all the other work.
-    - This way, can call convert function and just return the etree without writting it out to file.
-    - Function that writes out final output also adds `<!DOCTYPE html>`.
-    - javascript and css properties only valid for outermost file config and folder-level config.json
+- Create WomenOfVictory acceptance tests
+- Create MyLittleConqueror acceptance tests
+- Create MyLittleConqueror2 acceptance tests
+- Update Sofi's sites to use this
+- Create SWE 430 acceptance tests
+- Replace SWE 430 code to use this instead
 - When run, check timestamps and only process files that are out-of-date.